 Sunbelt utilizes e-mail as a primary communication channel with customers.
-As a customer, and by submitting your information on the Sunbelt website, you hereby acknowledge and grant Sunbelt the permission to communicate with you via e-mail (as well as other communication channels such as phone or fax) for any purpose Sunbelt determines to be relevant including, but not limited to, system messages, confirmation messages, newsletters, service announcements and other marketing messages.
-Sunbelt will use best efforts to honor customers’ requests to opt-out from receiving e-mails, but under no circumstances will Sunbelt have any liability for sending any e-mail to its users and customers.
+As a customer, and by submitting your information on the Sunbelt website, you hereby acknowledge and grant Sunbelt the permission to communicate with you via e-mail (as well as other communication channels such as phone or fax) for any purpose Sunbelt determines to be relevant including, but not limited to, system messages, confirmation messages, newsletters, service announcements, and other marketing messages.
+Sunbelt will use its best efforts to honor customers’ requests to opt out from receiving e-mails, but under no circumstances will Sunbelt have any liability for sending any e-mail to its users and customers.

 Sunbelt does not send unsolicited bulk e-mails to customers under any circumstances.
-On the occasion that e-mails are sent to customers it is in direct response to the customer providing the e-mail address to Sunbelt including, but not limited to, confirmation e-mails on business listing inquiries, opt-in newsletters, opt-in e-mail alerts, follow-up e-mails on listing inquiries, other follow-up communications related to the customer’s expressed interest in a business listing and other voluntary submissions of information with the intent for Sunbelt to provide a service to the customer.
+On the occasion that e-mails are sent to customers, it is in direct response to the customer providing the e-mail address to Sunbelt including, but not limited to, confirmation e-mails on business listing inquiries, opt-in newsletters, opt-in e-mail alerts, follow-up e-mails on listing inquiries, other follow-up communications related to the customer’s expressed interest in a business listing and other voluntary submissions of information with the intent for Sunbelt to provide a service to the customer.
 Sunbelt does not tolerate the transmission of SPAM.

 Reporting Unsolicited E-mail